2012 North Indian Ocean cyclone season: Deep Depression BOB 03

-A area of low pressure formed in the Bay of Bengal on 12 November.
+An area of low pressure formed in the Bay of Bengal on 12 November.
 It gradually drifted northwestwards and organized itself until on November 17, when the JTWC issued a TCFA on the system, reporting 30 knot winds at the center.
 About half an hour following the TCFA, the IMD upgraded the area of low pressure into a Depression, and further into a Deep Depression, the same evening.
 BOB 03 developed a well-defined LLCC with increasing deep convection located to the north of the system.
 In an environment with weak to moderate vertical wind shear and high sea surface temperatures, the depression intensified further.
 The same night, the JTWC initiated advisories on the system, classifying it as a tropical storm with one minute sustained winds of 35 knots.
 On November 18, BOB 03 encountered strong wind shear from the south west that diminished most of its convection.
 Soon, the LLCC became fully exposed, as a result of the wind shear.
 Located just north of a subtropical ridge, BOB 03's inflow was affected by dry air that wrapped the center of the storm.
 The following day, IMD reported the storm had weakened into a depression and was predicted to weaken further.
 At the same time, JTWC stopped tracking BOB 03, stating that the storm's wind speeds had diminished to below warning criteria.
 By 1800 UTC of 19 November 2012, IMD reported the storm had weakened into a well marked low-pressure area and issued their last bulletin for the system.
 The system later had a few bursts of convection, before dissipating completely off the coast of southern India, on November 20.
 Tirupathi city recorded a heavy rainfall of 181mm which was the highest in that region.